ultralytics/ultralytics/docs/en/models/yolo-world.md

         results[0].show()
         ```

+You can also save a model after setting custom classes.
+By doing this you create a version of the YOLO-World model that is specialized for your specific use case.
+This process embeds your custom class definitions directly into the model file, making the model ready to use with your specified classes without further adjustments.
+Follow these steps to save and load your custom YOLOv8 model:

 !!!
 Example

     === "Persisting Models with Custom Vocabulary"

-        By setting custom classes and saving the model, you create a version of the YOLO-World model that is specialized for your specific use case.
-This process embeds your custom class definitions directly into the model file, making the model ready to use with your specified classes without further adjustments.

         ```python
         from ultralytics import YOLO